DavidNash2024/Win32xx/README.md

 It runs on the commonly available free C++ compilers.</p>

 <p dir="auto">Win32++ has been designed to make life a little easier for those learning to use C++
 to program using the Windows API directly.
-Win32++ doesn't attempt to hide the Windows API.
-On the contrary, it exposes the Windows API, allowing it to be more easily learnt and understood.
-Win32++ is also a good choice for those professional programmers looking for a simple, robust and efficient framework.</p>
+Win32++ wraps the Windows API in a convenient set of classes in a simalr style to MFC.</p>

 <p dir="auto">The code has been designed to run on a wide range of C++ compilers, including those
 from Microsoft, Borland and the free MinGW compiler from GNU.
 Win32++ supports all Windows operating